 Yet even supporters feel that change has been limited when it comes to effecting how politics plays out.
-Gala Pin, an activist who served as a city councilor and deputy mayor with the Comuns from 2015 to 2019, states that, in terms of municipal policy, the focus on feminism has made a big difference.
+Gala Pin, an activist who served as a city councilor with the Comuns from 2015 to 2019, states that, in terms of municipal policy, the focus on feminism has made a big difference.
 “But feminism in politics,” she said,” if we talk about being able to reconcile private life with being in institutional politics, or how decisions are made, I don’t think there is a big difference now, to be honest.
 I think the dynamic of the institutions has won the battle in some sense.”

 Ada Colau described the tension in a 2016 documentary: “I can’t be the Ada I used to be,” she said.
 “When I was at the PAH it was easier to show the political power that comes from admitting weakness, contradiction, doubt … Initially I honestly thought this could be carried over into politics and that it was necessary … But that doesn’t work in politics because your own people want you to always be there, to be strong, to lead and to not have any doubts.”